cfjedimaster/raymondcamden2018/_posts/2009/12/16/2009-12-16-Best-of-CF9-Document-Repository.md

 &lt;cfcontent type="application/pdf" reset="true" variable="#result#"&gt;
 </code>

 Anyway, you get the idea.
 So - in summary.
 Very nice beginning to a document repository.
 It's got an excellent UI already and if it just gets feature complete, it could be a great open source application!
-Download, play, and comment!<p><a href='enclosures/C%3A%5Chosts%5C2009%2Ecoldfusionjedi%2Ecom%5Cenclosures%2FCF9DocRepo%5FBuild%2Ezip'>Download attached file.</a></p>
+Download, play, and comment!<p><a href='enclosures/C{% raw %}%3A%{% endraw %}5Chosts{% raw %}%5C2009%{% endraw %}2Ecoldfusionjedi{% raw %}%2Ecom%{% endraw %}5Cenclosures{% raw %}%2FCF9DocRepo%{% endraw %}5FBuild%2Ezip'>Download attached file.</a></p>